-The organisation grew organically over the years, building from a few dedicated volunteer keepers to an extensive and skilled team of over 15 people working in diverse areas; including campaigning, environmental education, sustainability and support of overseas projects.
-To accommodate these changes, The Monkey Sanctuary went from being a private project, to a workers’ cooperative before gaining charitable status in 2004.
+The organisation grew organically over the years, building from a few dedicated volunteer keepers to an extensive and skilled team of almost 20 people working in diverse areas; including primate welfare, campaigning, environmental education, sustainability and support of overseas projects.
+To accommodate these changes, The Monkey Sanctuary went from being a private project, to a workers’ cooperative, before gaining charitable status as The Monkey Sanctuary Trust in 2004.

-Whilst caring for the monkeys, The Monkey Sanctuary Trust had also continued to build upon its other key areas of work; becoming leaders and advisors at government level, both in the UK and abroad, in the campaign to end the primate pet trade; delivering far-reaching environmental education programmes; winning awards for sustainable practice and employing wildlife management techniques to protect habitats in the UK as well as supporting primate conservation projects abroad.
+Whilst caring for more rescued monkeys, The Monkey Sanctuary Trust had also continued to build upon its other key areas of work; becoming leaders and advisors at government level, both in the UK and abroad, in the campaign to end the primate pet trade; delivering far-reaching environmental education programmes; winning awards for sustainable practice and employing wildlife management techniques to protect habitats in the UK, as well as supporting primate conservation projects overseas.
 So much was the increase in work in these areas that, following a review of all operations in 2009, the current team concluded that The Monkey Sanctuary Trust was no longer a suitable name for an organisation that was achieving much more than simply offering sanctuary to rescued monkeys.

 It was from this review that the name of Wild Futures was born.
 The change in name did not mean a move away from the work the charity had championed for decades.
 The Monkey Sanctuary still exists as a flagship project of Wild Futures and continues to be a primary focus of its primate welfare and rehabilitation work.